Vapourism1919810/Vapourism1919810/README.md

 - 🔭 I’m currently a master student in The University of Tokyo

-- 🌱 I’m currently Working Embedded software application/driving development.
+- 🌱 I’m currently a Working software application/driving development.

 - 📫 How to reach me **jiangyg3278993@gmail.com**